 Christmas illuminations at Champs-Elysees

 Get into the holiday spirit by strolling around the streets of Champs-Elysees.
 The Avenue des Champs-Élysées, dubbed the world's most beautiful avenue, is a must-see in Paris.
-From November 20, 2022 to January 2, 2023, the Champs-Elysées will be lit up with Christmas lights!
-The first version will begin at 5 p.m. on Sunday, November 20th, and the avenue will be car-free.
-In effort to save energy, the lights will be taken off a week earlier than usual this time, and will be turnerd off at 11:45 pm every night except on Christmas Eve and New Year's Eve.
+From November onward till the beginning of January, 2024, the Champs-Elysées will be lit up with Christmas lights!
+The first version will begin at 5 PM around the end of November, and the avenue will be car-free.
 Head over to Champs-Elysees on Thanksgiving and bask in the warmth and joy radiating from the lit up avenue.